Cherishing the Natural Beauty of Icelandic Sheep - Countryside Network

 They were truly a good investment, and have actually paid for themselves.
 It is possible to make money on meat, milk, wool, breeding stock, pelts, and horns, all of which command a higher price for this quality sheep than do the more common breeds.
 We have also saved money by not having to feed grain, by providing less maintenance, and having less lamb mortality.

 Icelandic sheep were brought to Iceland in the ninth and tenth centuries by early Viking settlers.
 There they have remained virtually unchanged.
 These sheep are one of the European short-tailed breeds which also include the Finn sheep, Romanovs, Shetland, Spelsau, and Gotland.
-These in turn all were descended from an old short-tail breed dominant in Scandinavia 1,200 to 1,300 years ago.
+These, in turn, all were descended from an old short-tail breed dominant in Scandinavia 1,200 to 1,300 years ago.
 Icelandic and Romanov are the largest in size of these breeds.

 Stefania Sveinbjarnardottir-Dignum imported Icelandic sheep into Canada in 1985 and again in 1991.
 These two importations numbered about 88.
-All lambs born up to the spring of 1998 are descendents from these original sheep.
+All lambs born up to the spring of 1998 are descendants from these original sheep.
 After 1998, artificial insemination was made possible with Susan Mongold and Barbara Webb using Al on many of their best ewes in the fall of 1998.
-In the fall of 1999 the semen sticks for Al were made available to all breeders that were enrolled in the scrapie program.
-Al and Icelandics have resulted in an increased genetic pool and has increased high quality breeding stock.
-Along with great meat conformation, increased milk production, and silkier wool there are also bloodlines from leadersheep and some with the Thoka gene for multiple births.
+In the fall of 1999, the semen sticks for Al were made available to all breeders that were enrolled in the scrapie program.
+Al and Icelandics have resulted in an increased genetic pool and has increased high-quality breeding stock.
+Along with great meat conformation, increased milk production, and silkier wool there are also bloodlines from leader sheep and some with the Thoka gene for multiple births.

 So What About Those Icelandic Sheep Enthusiasts?